 Allianz’s departures from the Structured Alpha Funds’ investment mandate directly contradicted the warnings of Allianz SE's own chief economist, Mohamed El-Erian.
 Beginning in February 2020, El-Erian cautioned that the then-burgeoning pandemic would have substantial market ramifications, and urged investors to “resist our inclination to buy the dip.”
 But that is exactly what Allianz did in February and March 2020—positioning the Structured Alpha Funds to generate returns if volatility decreased and equity prices increased.
 As Allianz SE’s economist warned, when the pandemic's impact on the markets unfolded, increases in volatility and decreases in the equity markets generated massive losses for the Structured Alpha Funds.

 Similarly, the Alpha Funds' position in volatility options was not "market-neutral" but would instead decline in value if there was an increase in volatility.
 Moreover, while the Structured Alpha Funds were supposed to have positions in place to protect against "a sever downside market move, such as the Black Monday of 1987," in reality, Allianz failed to implement any meaningful downside protection whatsoever.

-Allianz's misconduct and breaches of fiduciary and other duties caused massive losses, and its refusal to account to its clients left investors with no choice but to take action to recover their losses by filing suit.
+Allianz's misconduct caused massive losses, and its refusal to account to its clients left investors with no choice but to take action to recover their losses by filing suit.

 Structured Alpha Investor Resources